When trading on Binance, like on any other exchange, you want to keep track of all your buys, sells & deposits, and withdrawals.

 Let’s start with the history of deposits and withdrawals.

-As was already said, this statement lists all the performed deposits to your account and withdrawals from your account.
-This includes FIAT deposits from your credit card or crypto deposits.
+In this part, you will learn to generate a statement that will list all the performed deposits to your account and withdrawals from your Binance account.
+This also includes FIAT deposits from your credit/debit card or crypto deposits.

 1. Open your Binance and Access Wallet Overview